Shahupdates/CS50/attention/analysis.md

 # Analysis

-## Layer TODO, Head TODO
+## Layer 2, Head 7

-TODO
+This attention head seems to focus on the relationship between verbs and their direct objects.

 Example Sentences:
-- TODO
+- The cat chased the mouse.
-- TODO
+- She baked the cake.

-## Layer TODO, Head TODO
+## Layer 4, Head 5

-TODO
+This head appears to pay attention to adjectives modifying nouns.

 Example Sentences:
-- TODO
+- The quick brown fox jumped over the lazy dog.
-- TODO
+- She wore a beautiful dress.